LICHAOlichaoLICHAO/learngit/readme.txt

 hello,gitub!

-Creating a new branch is quick!!!!!!!
+Creating a new branch is quick & simple!!!!!!!

 test2